popcron-games/com.popcron-games.luascript/README.md

     }
     ```

-## Sample
+## Included sample
-The included sample has a `CustomLuaComponent` to show how the included LuaComponent can be extended, in this case to implemented a new feature for exposing values to the inspector like so:
+The included sample has a `CustomLuaComponent` to show how the base `LuaComponent` can be extended, in this case to implement a new feature for exposing values to the inspector.
+Its included as a sample rather than extra content because its implementation is not that performant on low end devices for realtime use, but would work well for event based uses.
 ```lua
 #Exposed color=playerColor
 #Exposed decimal=playerSpeed